palzhj/u4FCPv2/README.md

 u4FCP & uRTM are conceived to serve a midsized system residing either inside a MicroTCA crate or stand-alone on desktop with high-speed optical links or ethernet to PC.

-The I/O capability of u4FCP & uRTM can be further enhanced with four [VITA-57.1 FPGA Mezzanine Cards (FMCs)](https://ohwr.org/projects/fmc-projects/wiki/fmc-standard) through the high-pin-count FMC sockets.
+The I/O capability of u4FCP & uRTM can be further enhanced with four [VITA-57.1 FPGA Mezzanine Cards (FMC)](https://ohwr.org/projects/fmc-projects/wiki/fmc-standard) through the high-pin-count sockets.

 ## Block Diagram

 A block diagram of the u4FCP and uRTM is shown below.
+The red lines are high-speed serial links connceted to the [gigabyte transceivers (GTY/GTH/GTX)](https://docs.xilinx.com/r/en-US/ug440-xilinx-power-estimator/Using-the-Transceiver-Sheets-GTP-GTX-GTH-GTY-GTZ) of the FPGA.
+The blue lines are the general input/outputs connected to the High Performance(HP), High Range(HR) or High Density(HD) banks of the FPGA.

 <figure>
     <img src="/readme/figures/block_diagram.png"